DigitalPublishingToolkit/NN09/md/10Rules.md

 Rights Initiative (EDRi) at the European level, to name but a few.
 These NGOs are lobbying for a free and open web, talking to governments and parliaments, and arranging highly visible publicity campaigns.
-Even so, it is time that the representatives of digital civil society direct their attention not only to the states, but also to platform operators.
+Even so, it is time for the representatives of digital civil society to direct their attention not only to the states, but also to platform operators.

 There are signs that this is happening.
-The aforementioned Facebook group, ‘Facebook Bill of Rights and Responsibilities’, is one example here.
+The aforementioned Facebook group, ‘Facebook Bill of Rights and Responsibilities’, is one example.
 Even Twitter is increasingly forced to respond to users’ wishes, following a wave of complaints against the company’s laissez-faire attitude to online harassment.
 Projects like ‘Europe Vs. Facebook’, initiated by Max Schrempp from Austria, try to hold platform operators